2006 British Columbia Scott Tournament of Hearts

-The 2006 British Columbia Scott Tournament of Hearts, British Columbia's women's provincial curling championship, was held January 25–29 at the Williams Lake Curling Club in Williams Lake, British Columbia.
-The winning team of Kelly Scott represented British Columbia at the 2006 Scott Tournament of Hearts in London, Ontario, where she went 9-2 in round robin finishing first, and went on to win the National title.
+The 2006 British Columbia Scott Tournament of Hearts, the provincial women's curling championship for British Columbia, was held January 25 to 29 at the Williams Lake Curling Club in Williams Lake, British Columbia.
+The winning Kelly Scott rink represented British Columbia at the 2006 Scott Tournament of Hearts in London, Ontario, where they finished first in the round robin with a 9–2 record and went on to win the national title.